The Power of #Emotion

 © Jill Joy August 2012

-The Power of Emotions to Transform - Exhibition Postponed due to Illness...Stay tuned while we reschedule by Jill Joy
+The Power of Emotions to Transform - Exhibition Postponed due to Illness...Stay tuned while we reschedule

 Emotions are a dicey proposition.
 We need to experience and understand them in order to grow and heal.
 At the same time if we allow them to overwhelm us, we can get into trouble.
 Repression, on the other hand, is just as bad leading to stagnation.